wohaco/despace/vega_1_2.md

       -
 **Halley’s comet research** − search approach of flyby spacecraft to Halley’s comet with the goal of ballistic movement through the comet’s coma at a short distance from its core; conducting a comprehensive explore of Halley’s comet from the flyby trajectory, including:

-   - exploring the structure and dynamics of the near-core coma region;
+   - exploring the structure and dynamics of the near‑core coma region;
-   - determination of gas composition in the near-core region;
+   - determination of gas composition in the near‑core region;
    - determination of the composition of dust particles and their mass distribution at different distances from the core;
    - determination of physical characteristics of the comet core (size, shape, surface properties, temperature);
    - getting TV images of its core from a distance of about 10 000 km;